If you run an online store, then you’ve probably come across the term ‘WooCommerce Facebook Pixel.’

 - Why Use Facebook Pixel?

-- How to Create Facebook Tracking Pixel?
+- How to Create Facebook Tracking Pixel

-- Difference Between Pixel and Cookie
+- What Is the Difference Between a Pixel and Cookie?

-- Custom Audience (Including Retargeting)
+- How to Create a Custom Audience (Including Retargeting)

 - Set up WooCommerce Store Business on Facebook Business Manager